tiagocoutinho/tiagocoutinho/README.md

 - 🧑‍🏫 Teaching my nefew programming using python
 - 🛠 Currently improving my skills in Rust, Elixir and GraphQL
 - 👨‍🔬 I love to experiment with new technologies
-- 💼 Working at [ALBA Synchrotron][1] as part of the control system team.
+- 💼 Working as an independent contractor for [crunch.io](https://crunch.io/)
-  👩‍🔬 My main goal here is to provide scientists with the tools to remotely control their experiments and analyse the resulting data
 - 🧑‍🔧 I am also a freelancer helping companies with IoT related technologies and open source projects.
 - 🇵🇹 Native | 🇬🇧 Fluent | 🇪🇸 Fluent | 🇫🇷 Fluent